norbux/url-shortnr/README.md

 ### What this project is NOT

 This project is a proof of concept and does not contemplate running at scale.
 It doesn't include user/access management and only focuses in URL shortening mechanics.
+The data store administration is out of the scope of this project.